-- 1. There are at least two opportunities per module per academic year for sitting examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates, - the second opportunity is at the end of the teaching period directly following the one in which the course was taught.
-When the course is being taught in teaching period 4, the second exam will take place during the resit in August. - 2.
-A timetable of all the opportunities for sitting written examinations is drawn up every semester and distributed before the start of the semester.
+- 1. There are at least two opportunities per module per academic year for sitting examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates,

-- 3. If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
-The board of examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
-Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit examinations relating to subjects mentioned in the study guide but not taught in a given academic year. - 5.
+- the second opportunity is at the end of the teaching period directly following the one in which the course was taught.
+When the course is being taught in teaching period 4, the second exam will take place during the resit in August. - There is one opportunity per academic year for sitting proficiency tests of practicals and projects. - 2.
+A timetable of all the opportunities for sitting written examinations is drawn up every semester and distributed before the start of the semester. - 3.
+If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+The board of examiners reserves the right to make decisions that deviate from the norm regarding this matter. - Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit examinations relating to subjects mentioned in the study guide but not taught in a given academic year. - 5.
 In exceptional cases the board of examiners may permit a deviation from the standard dates and number of times that certain examinations can be taken. - 6.
 Students have a maximum of two examinations per subject/module per year.